Eden Espinosa: Solo albums

 In August 2012, Espinosa announced she was in the process of recording her debut solo album, featuring modern Broadway hits with a pop sensibility, entitled Look Around.
 The album was released on December 18, 2012, debuting at #41 on the iTunes Pop Charts.
 The album also went on to win multiple awards for independent artists including the Independent Music Awards for Pop Album of the Year, Female Pop Vocalist of the Year, and Producer of the Year (which went to Espinosa's producer, Joseph Abate).

 On July 25, 2015, Espinosa announced she was in the early development process of her sophomore studio album.
-Just like with Look Around, she stated a Kickstarter fundraiser to raise money for the album.
-The album recordings and release were delayed due to Espinosa's schedule with various theater projects, voiceover work, concerts, and personal situations that ended up inspiring the album of the original songs.
+Just like with Look Around, she started a Kickstarter fundraiser to raise money for the album.
+The album recordings and release were delayed due to Espinosa's schedule with various theater projects, voiceover work, concerts, and personal situations that ended up inspiring the album of original songs.
 The sophomore album, entitled "Revelation", was officially released on January 23, 2019.
 It debuted at #15 on the Pop iTunes charts.